EEN421/EEN421.github.io/_posts/2026-08-18-AI-Sovereignty-on-a-Raspberry-Pi.md

 Where is my money actually going?
 ```

 I'd rather not upload raw financial records to another company's infrastructure just because I want some categories and percentages.
-Maybe I'd like to upload medical records such as X-Rays and ask questions.
+Maybe I'd like to upload medical records and ask questions.
 Or maybe I want an AI assistant to inspect:

 ```text
 index.html